tejada7/Java-Certification/OCP_Java17.md

 - Intrinsic locking = synchronized + volatile
 - Explicit locking = manual lock
 #### ReentrantReadWriteLock
+Used to guarantee data consistency by ensuring atomic operations, there is no limit to the number of concurrent readers, however, **from the moment a writer acquires the lock, any reader gets blocked until write lock gets released**.

+It does not allow **lock upgrading**, meaning that if a thread already has a read lock will not be able to acquire the write lock until it first releases the read lock.

+Conversely, it does allow **lock downgrading** meaning that a thread that has the write lock may be able to acquire as many read locks as necessary.

 ```java
 ReadWriteLock rwLock = new ReentrantReadWriteLock();
 Lock readLock = rwLock.readLock();